 * The work is in progress.
 More hypotheses are to be tested and validated.

-Product selection and brand strategy; Design Sprint; Product Management; IxD/ UX; Visual Design/ UI/Illustration/ 3D; VR storyboarding, VR prototyping, VR Design; Sound Recording/ Editing; Video Recording/ Editing; Brand Strategy; Usability Studies; vendor research, vetting and communication; manufacturing set up; manufacturing management and communication; legal communications and contract writing/ assurance; outsourcing (for urgent tasks); Web Analytics and YouTube Tools; Financial Planning; Crowdfunding campaigns (Kickstarter)
+Product Design; Brand Strategy; Design Sprint; Product Management; IxD/ UX; Visual Design/ UI/Illustration/ 3D; VR storyboarding, VR prototyping, VR Design; Animation; Motion graphics; Sound Recording/ Editing; Video Recording/ Editing; Usability Studies; vendor research, vetting and communication; manufacturing set up; manufacturing management and communication; legal communications and contract writing/ assurance, Usability Tests documents preparation and other; outsourcing; Web Analytics and YouTube Tools; Financial Planning; Crowdfunding campaign research, preparation and execution.

 © 2017 Ol-iva